-Second, integer linear programming (ILP) (Dantzig 2016), which minimizes or maximizes an objective function (a mathematical equation describing the relationship between actions and out-comes) subject to a set of constraints and conditional on the decision variables (the variables corresponding to the selection of actions to implement) being integers (Beyer et al. 2016).

-Marxan is the most widely used SCP software globally, being used in 184 countries to design marine and terrestrial reserve systems (Ball et al. 2009).
-Marxan commonly uses SA, to find ‘near optimal’ solutions to SCP problems.
-Some have argued that ILP approaches are best for conservation planning problems (Underhill 1994, Rodrigues and Gaston 2002), but only recent developments in computational capacity and algorithms has made it possible to solve the SCP problems Marxan solves with ILP for large problems (Beyer et al. 2016).
+In a recent simulation study, Beyer et al. (2016) found that Marxan with simulated annealing can deliver solutions that are orders of maginitude below optimality.
+They compared Marxan to integer linear programming (ILP) (Dantzig 2016), which minimizes or maximizes an objective function (a mathematical equation describing the relationship between actions and outcomes) subject to a set of constraints and conditional on the decision variables (the variables corresponding to the selection of actions to implement) being integers (Beyer et al. 2016).
+Unlike heuristic methods such as SA, prioritization using ILP will find the exact optimal solution or can be instructed to return solutions within a defined distance from optimality.
+Some have argued that ILP approaches are well-suited for solving conservation planning problems (Underhill 1994, Rodrigues and Gaston 2002), but only recent advances in computational capacity and algorithms have made it possible to solve the Marxan-like SCP problems with ILP for large problems (Beyer et al. 2016).
 Building on Beyer et al. (Beyer et al. 2016), we created a software package for the R statistical software called prioritizr, that can solve Marxan type problems, among others, using ILP (Hanson et al. 2019).

-Here, we are using a case study from Western North America to compare Marxan (SA) and prioritizr (ILP) to answer the following questions:

-How cost effective, in $ values, are the approaches tested?

-How do processing times differ between the approaches tested?
+However, the performance of Marxan with real-world datasets is unknown.

+Here we compare integer linear programming with simulated annealing (i.e. Marxan) for solving systematic conservation planning problems using real-world data from Western North America.
+We found that ILP produced higher quality solutions and that solutions were generated more quickly.
+Our results suggest that blah blah blah.

 Methods